 Purity and Concentration of Beta-Carotene 1%

 This beta-carotene 1% is a blended product of Beta Carotene 8% with a maltodextrin carrier (a mildly sweet polysaccharide that prevents clumping).
-Other ingredients include Vitamin E (as DL alpha tocopherol) and small amounts of arabic gum, medium chain triglycerides, and silicon dioxide.
+Other ingredients include dextrin, modified starch, plant gelatin, sucrose, vitamin E (as dl alpha tocopherol) and Vitamin C.

 Potential Side Effects of Beta-Carotene 1%

 Beta-carotene is generally recognized as safe.
 Occasionally people taking this supplement may experience side effects including gastric upset and a yellowish skin tone, easily resolved by lowering intake.
 Some studies suggest high amounts of beta-carotene can cause a slight increase in the risk of heart disease and cancer, especially in people who consume excessive alcohol or smoke.
 Do not take beta-carotene without first consulting a medical professional if pregnant or breast-feeding, undergoing any heart procedure, or if you smoke or drink heavily.